 Amarula – How about a little something sweet to go with dessert?
 Amarula, a sweet, creamy liqueur is perfect neat, on the rocks, or in a strong cup of coffee.
 Look for it at well stocked liquor retailers.

 Homeland: A Collection Of Black South African Music by Elias Mathebula & The Chivani Sisters

 Invictus (Original Motion Picture Soundtrack) by Kyle Eastwood and Michael Stevens

 The Best Of Johnny Clegg & Savuka – In My African Dream by Johnny Clegg & Savuka

 A movie or two to round out your South African experience

 Invictus – The inspiring true story of Nelson Mandela (played by Morgan Freeman), as he works to unite a divided South Africa behind its rugby team, captained by Francois Pienaar (played by Matt Damon).

 Africa United – A heartwarming adventure for the whole family.
 Three kids from Rwanda set off to walk 3,000 miles to the Soccer World Cup in South Africa.

-Stander – An action filled crime drama, following the true story of Andre Stander (played by Thomas Jane), Apartheid-era, South African police officer turned bank robber.
+Stander – An action-filled crime drama, following the true story of Andre Stander (played by Thomas Jane), an Apartheid-era, South African police officer turned bank robber.

 Meet our contributor, Rebecca Bourhill ~